 For the past two years I have been a part of University Recreation as an Intramural Official.
 I originally applied for the postion as a Sophomore looking for a part-time job to get some extra spending money but since it has become much more than a job.
 Since joining the URec team I have officiated flag football, basketball, and softball, as well as participating in these sports with many others.
 Officiating has relit my passion for sports as being able to play a crucial role in these high-stake (for the students participating in them at least) sporting events.
 It has given me the opportunity to be a student of these games all over again, from a different perspective.
 Not only have I had a blast officiating but I have been able to meet a ton of great people.
 Being able to go through training and officiate with so many people has given me a sense of community with Intramurals and at the student activity center.

 Furthermore, I have had more opportunities to fulfill my passion than ever before and it has helped me find my calling.
-During high school I had opportunities to work the Special Olympics but since coming to college I have been able to do more than I ever imagined.
-Throughout the past year I had the privilege of being a part of the SOMI LEAD Team, going to the SOMI winter games, and have even been name SGA Rep of the Special Olympics RSO.
-During this time and the myriad of experiences I have had I realized that working with students with intellectual disabilities, as well as teaching, is what I am passionate about and what I want to do with the rest of my life.
+During high school, I had opportunities to work the Special Olympics but since coming to college I have been able to do more than I ever imagined.
+Throughout the past year, I had the privilege of being a part of the SOMI LEAD Team, going to the SOMI winter games, and have even been named SGA Rep of the Special Olympics RSO.
+During this time and the myriad of experiences I have had, I realized that working with students with intellectual disabilities, as well as teaching, is what I am passionate about and what I want to do with the rest of my life.

-The past year has brought me friends, opportunities, and knowledge that continue to help me grow each and everyday.
-But I know now, more than ever, that when they say college is the best four years of you life, they aren’t joking.
+The past year has brought me friends, opportunities, and knowledge that continue to help me grow each and every day.
+But I know now, more than ever, that when they say college is the best four years of your life, they aren’t joking.
 Let’s hope next year can be half as fun as this one.

 During my second semester at Central, to fulfill my LAS protocol and work towards my leadership minor, I had the privilege of taking LDR200L: Intro to Leadership.
 This class provided a more serious and in depth look at leadership than LDR100.
 LDR200L was different than any class I have ever taken because it was so focused on leadership.
 Throughout this course we have taken a look at several important leadership characteristics, leadership styles, and have learned some valuable skills.